Name Change and Privacy in JHU Computer Systems

 Legal Name Changes

 After a legal name change, you may also wish to change your JHED login id.
-You can also submit a name change request form with your division.
-Here’s some school-specific information; we’re working on gathering others:

-This may be different for international students, who should ensure that their name on their visa certificate is changed first.
+International students should ensure that their name on their visa certificate is changed first.